Anderson self-localization of light in pair plasmas: Large density modulations created by EM wave in pair plasma

-Our PIC simulations confirm these theoretical estimates: in Fig. \ref{PIC-plus-minus} we plot density fluctuations for two CP waves launched from the opposite sides of the simulation box for two relative polarizations.
+In a complementary run, we ``seed'' the modulational process by launching a weak back-scattered wave.
+In Fig. \ref{PIC-plus-minus} we plot density fluctuations for two CP waves launched from the opposite sides of the simulation box for two relative polarizations.
 This configuration effectively seeds the density fluctuations, after the waves penetrate each other.
 We observe that in the PLUS configuration density fluctuations are an order of magnitude higher, as expected.
 This result also serves as a test of the code, confirming that the code produces correct results for $a_0$ as small $ 10^{-3}$.
 (The code treats the outgoing wave effectively as an open boundary.)

 We also observe effects of weak localization: little dip in the center, left panel bottom row in Fig. \ref{PIC-plus-minus}.
 In the high density spikes PLUS configuration, energy density in the center is smaller by $\sim$ few $10^{-2}$ (values normalized).
 We interpret the dip as weak reflection in both directions, due to weak localization by density structures.
 In the MINUS configuration the energy density is constant to $\sim 10^{-4}$.